 In July 2017, the Ministry of Finance issued the “Accounting Standards for Business Enterprises No. 14-Revenue” (hereinafter as ‘the New Standard’).
 The New Standard is convergent with “International Financial Reporting Standards No. 15-Revenue from Contracts with Customers”.

 For companies that are both listed domestically and overseas and preparing financial statements according to IFRS or Accounting Standards for Business Enterprises, the effective date of the New Standard was 1 January 2018.
 For companies that are only listed domestically, the effective date was 1 January 2020.
 For the rest of the domestic companies, the effective date is 1 January 2021.

-The old revenue accounting standards issued by the Ministry of Finance in 2006 took the timing of transferring risks and rewards associated with the products or service to customers as the timing of revenue recognition.
+The old revenue accounting standards issued by the Ministry of Finance in 2006 took the timing of transferring risks and rewards associated with the products or services to customers as the timing of revenue recognition.
 However, for the New Standard, the timing of revenue recognition was the transfer of control rights, and a five-step method was introduced to provide guidance for specific transactions or events and contract costs.

-To help companies apply the New Standard properly, the Ministry of Finance published guidelines for applying the New Standards in companies involving in general transportation services on 11 December 2018.
-In view that most foreign-invested companies in China are engaged in the international trade business, this article will develop the guideline of transportation services by discussing whether the ocean freight that occurred during the trade should be considered as a separate single obligation and recognized as revenue under Incoterms.
+To help companies apply the New Standard properly, the Ministry of Finance published guidelines for applying the New Standards in companies involved in general transportation services on 11 December 2018.
+In view that most foreign-invested companies in China are engaged in the international trade business, this article will develop the guideline of transportation services by discussing whether the ocean freight that occurred during the trade should be considered as a separate single obligation and recognised as revenue under Incoterms.

 Interpretation of incoterms

 According to the “General Rules for the Interpretation of International Trade Terms”, the terms were grouped into four basically different categories:

 - Group E (the “E” term Ex Works): the seller only makes the goods available to the buyer at the seller’s own premises